okikio/native/packages/animate/README.md

 });
 ```

-## Best practices (from Animate Plus, but they are true for all Animation libraries)
+## Best practices (these are from Animate Plus, but they are true for all Animation libraries)

 Animations play a major role in the design of good user interfaces.
 They help connecting actions to consequences, make the flow of interactions manifest, and greatly improve the polish and perception of a product.
 However, animations can be damaging and detrimental to the user experience if they get in the way.
 Here are a few best practices to keep your animations effective and enjoyable: